Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 d4 = k41 T siE/hiE+k42 (3-22)

-and bX2 are applied to the cases of lnaX1/bX1
+are applied to the cases of lnaX1/bX1 and

 and bX2 are predetermined without using aX1

-Calculations are performed using programing codes written in Perl, an
+performed using programing codes written in Perl, an interpreter language.

 Data Sources